esmero/archipelago-deployment-live/README.md

 - 16 Gbytes of RAM (AWS EC2 m6g.xlarge - Graviton)  4 CPUs, Single SSD Drive of 200 Gbytes, optional: one magnetic Drive of 1TB for Caches/Temp files/Backups.
 ### OS:
 - Ubuntu 20.04 /Amazon Linux 2/Debian 10.9 / AlmaLinux (Centos replacement) matching your CPU archicture (of course)
-- Most recent Docker as a running as a service and docker-compose
+- Most recent Dockerrunning as a service and docker-compose
 - Basic Unix/Linux terminal skills and a root/sudo account

 ## Deployment on Linux/X86/AMD system

 ### Step 1:
 Deploy your base system

 Make sure your Firewall/AWS Security group has these ports open for everyone to access
 - 443 (NGINX SSL)